Non-human: The non-human in philosophy

 Contemporary philosophers have drawn on the work of Henri Bergson, Gilles Deleuze, Félix Guattari, and Claude Lévi-Strauss (among others) to suggest that the non-human poses epistemological and ontological problems for humanist and post-humanist ethics, and have linked the study of non-humans to materialist and ethological approaches to the study of society and culture.

-Artificial intelligence
+Software and robots

 The term non-human has been used to describe computer programs and robot-like devices that display some human-like characteristics.
 In both science fiction and in the real world, computer programs and robots have been built to perform tasks that require human-computer interactions in a manner that suggests sentience and compassion.
 There is increasing interest in the use of robots in nursing homes and to provide elder care.
 Computer programs have been used for years in schools to provide one-on-one education with children.
 The Tamagotchi toy required children to provide care, attention, and nourishment to keep it "alive".